DeadBoyPiotrek/lett-him-cook/README.md

 - Users can delete account ✅
 - Users can delete all their data ✅
 - Users can change language ✅
+- Feed model More data
+- Daily analysis report
+- Assistant like features

 ## Technologies